-- The methodology for calculating the basket would be specified as gross revenues. - The legislative language would be submitted without a percentage specified. - Banking/non-financial affiliations would be further limited in that none of the largest 1000 non-financial firms (by asset size) would be allowed to affiliate with a bank.1
+- The measure for calculating the basket would be specified as gross revenues. - The legislative language would be submitted without a percentage specified. - Banking/non-financial affiliations would be further limited in that none of the largest 1000 non-financial firms (by asset size) would be allowed to affiliate with a bank

-Treasury has also clarified that: (i) while banks could engage in non-bank financial activities in subsidiaries of the bank, all non-financial activities would have to be done in holding company subsidiaries and (ii) [as is currently the case with thrift holding companies], there would be a total ban on any extension of credit by a bank to or for the benefit of a non-financial affiliate.
+Treasury has also clarified that: (i) while banks could engage in non-bank financial activities in subsidiaries of the bank, all non-financial activities would have to be done in holding company subsidiaries and (ii) as is currently the case with thrift holding companies, there would be a total ban on any extension of credit by a bank to or for the benefit of a non-financial affiliate.

-Although not fully discussed in the earlier memos, a critical element of Treasury's initial proposal, now Alternative A, is the abolition of the thrift charter and the conversion of all thrifts to banks (together with the merger of the Office of Thrift Supervision with the Office of the Comptroller of the Currency).
-Certain elements of the thrift structure -- most notably that any type of firm, including a non-financial firm, can own a thrift as long as it owns only one thrift -- are more "lenient" than even the basket proposal.
-Treasury proposes to grandfather the right of all 5152 such unitary thrift holding companies to affiliate with any type of firm, but the grandfathering would not survive a change in control of the holding company (i.e., the expanded franchise could not be sold).
-As far as we can tell (and the data are far from perfect), only 29 thrifts are part of holding companies that engage in non-financial businesses.
-(Approximately 45 others are engaged in real estate development, investment and management, which is regarded as "financial" by OTS but not by the Fed.)
+Although not fully discussed in the earlier memos, a critical clement of Treasury's initial proposal, now Alternative A, is the abolition of the thrift charter and the conversion of all thrifts to banks (together with the merger of the Office of Thrift Supervision with the Office of the Comptroller of the Currency).
 Abolition of the thrift charter meets the explicit requirements of the "Frist Amendment," which prohibits merger of the BIF (bank) and SAIF (thrift) insurance funds until the charters are merged.